dgvlc/Top-Video-Games-to-buy/README.md

 ## Project Description

-My project would be about creating a website where you can get a recomendation of the top video games by using their game rating and they will be separated by genre.
+My project would be about creating a website where you can get a recomendation of the top video games by using their game rating and get more a bit of info about each game and based your decision on that.

 ## API and Data Sample